aikopsidas/kickstarter-analysis/README.md

   1. The most 'successful' time to launch a Kickstarter Campaign is in May, and the very beginning of summer.
 This period of time (May-July) also has the largest difference between successful and failed Kickstarter Campaign's
   2. The absolute worst month to launch a campaign is December, with a nearly 50/50 split of the campaign being successful or failing
 - What can you conclude about the Outcomes based on Goals?
-  -Though the highest percent of successful campaigns is 76%, the amount is low (less than $1000).
+  - Though the highest percent of successful campaigns is 76%, the amount is low (less than $1000).
 The next highest success rate is 73% which falls in the $1000-$4999 goal range.
 This amount looks to be our sweet spot, with next largest % of successful campaigns being 67% ($35,000-$44,999) an amount that we could fund multiple plays with.
 - What are some limitations of this dataset?
-  -The data is old, with 2017 being the most recent year.
+  - The data is old, with 2017 being the most recent year.
 - What are some other possible tables and/or graphs that we could create?
-  -Adding a sub-category filter to the *Theater Outcomes by Launch Date* where we are focusing on only plays may give a more refined search.
+  - Adding a sub-category filter to the *Theater Outcomes by Launch Date* where we are focusing on only plays may give a more refined search.
-  -A box and whisker could be added to see the months that have the largest difference between successful and failed goals.
+  - A box and whisker could be added to see the months that have the largest difference between successful and failed goals.